Udolf15/Jazz-improvisation/README.md

 Message Emojify is a program that can be used to add emoji to your text messages or any text files.

+Their are 5 emoji available that are place after the end of your sentence depending on the meaning of the sentence

 # Prerequisites

 The input text file should have maximum of 10 words in each sentences.